TurBoss/blt/doc/build_win.rst

 PREREQUISITES
 =============

+BLT uses with the autoconf tools to build.
+You need either a **cygwin** or **msys** installed.
+Please note that under **cygwin**, the Windows runtime library is used instead of **cygwin**'s.

-The only requirement for building BLT is for the Tcl/Tk headers and include files to installed.
+The only other requirement for building BLT is for the Tcl/Tk headers and include files to installed.
 You can build Tcl/Tk yourself, or install them from a distributed package.
 BLT does not require the **Tcl/Tk** C source files.

   **Tcl/Tk 8.4-8.6**
     The headers and include files must be installed.